The Daily Dish serves up fresh, seasonal delights in Silver Spring, Md.

 Related video: Swizzle Chill TV Backstage Interviews at RAMMYS 2018:

-Photo credit: Eatery Pulse Media (featured), The Daily Dish (inline photos)
+Photo credit: Eatery Pulse Media (featured), Daily Dish (featured)